tgtiburon/Password_Generator/README.md

 ## Purpose
-A website the offers to create a custom password for the user.
+A website that offers to create a custom password for the user.
 User has the option to select from the following options.
 ##
     * Uppercase Characters